Vallavan: Music

 The music was scored by noted musician and Silambarasan's friend, Yuvan Shankar Raja, coming together again after churning out the successful album of Manmadhan (2004).
-The soundtrack was released on 1 June 2006 and features 9 tracks, including 7 songs and two Instrumental pieces.
-As it was the case in Manmadhan, a second Soundtrack was released afterwards with bit songs that feature in the film but not on the first soundtrack along with pieces from the film score.
+The soundtrack was released on 1 June 2006 and features nine tracks, including seven songs and two instrumental pieces.
+As it was the case in Manmadhan, a second soundtrack was released afterwards with bit songs that feature in the film but not on the first soundtrack along with pieces from the film score.
 The lyrics were penned by Vaali, Thamarai, film director Perarasu and Silambarasan himself.
 Karunakaran wrote the lyrics of the bit song "Kadhal Vandhale", released in the second edition.

 Yuvan Shankar Raja won accolades for his soundtrack, whereas especially the songs "Loosu Penne" and "Yammaadi Aathaadi" were both popular.
-His film score, too, was lauded, called as the film's highlight and "backbone of the film", while he himself was hailed as the film's "real hero".
+The song "Kadhal Vanthirichu" was remixed from the film Kalyanaraman (1979), composed by Yuvan's father Ilaiyaraaja.